Security Suite: AntiBot Scanner

 I received a pop-up message from Spectrum saying that Botnet Malware was detected on my computer.
 What should I do?

 If botnet malware is detected, you'll be prompted to run an AntiBot Scanner immediately.
-To prevent future botnet malware infections, download Spectrum's Security Suite.
+To prevent future botnet malware infections, download Security Suite.